cameraui/docs/plugins/homekit.md

 3. Open a camera's **HomeKit settings**.
 Each camera is added to Home individually and has its own **QR code** and **PIN**.
 4. In the Apple **Home** app, choose **Add Accessory** and scan the camera's QR code, or enter its PIN.
 Repeat for each camera.

+Pairing from the same device camera.ui is open on?
+There is nothing to scan then, so use **More options** in the Home app and type the PIN.
+The copy button next to it puts the PIN on your clipboard.

 Once added, the camera streams in Home and supports **HomeKit Secure Video** recording if you've set that up in Home.

 ## What ends up where

-A camera comes across as one accessory with everything that belongs to it: its motion sensor, doorbell button, spotlight, siren, and battery.
+A camera is always its own accessory, with a motion sensor on it.
+That motion sensor is fed by camera.ui's detection, so it works whether or not a motion sensor is assigned.

+What a sensor turns into depends on its [camera assignment](/sensors/setup):

+**Assigned to a camera**, the sensor becomes part of that camera's accessory instead of a separate tile:

+- **Motion** feeds the camera's motion sensor and gets no accessory of its own.
+- **Doorbell** adds the doorbell button to the camera.
+- **Battery** adds the charge level and the low-battery warning.
+- **Spotlight and siren** become controls on the camera, as long as they are the camera's own hardware.

+**Not assigned to a camera**, the sensor becomes its own accessory behind the single **camera.ui Bridge**: contact, occupancy, smoke, leak, temperature, humidity, lock, garage door, switch and security system always land here, and so do motion sensors, doorbells, lights and sirens that belong to no camera.
+A standalone light or siren stays on the bridge even if you assign it to a camera; only hardware built into the camera moves onto it.

-Every other [exposed sensor](/sensors/) (contact, occupancy, smoke, leak, temperature, humidity, lock, garage, switch, security system, standalone lights and sirens) lives behind a single **camera.ui Bridge** accessory.
-The bridge appears as soon as the first such sensor is exposed; pair it once and every sensor you expose later joins automatically.
+The bridge runs as soon as the plugin does, with or without sensors.
+Pair it once and every sensor you expose later joins automatically.
 Its QR code and PIN sit in the plugin's settings.

 Whether a sensor comes across at all is the **Expose sensor** toggle on the [Sensors page](/sensors/setup#the-sensors-page).